-For my more recent trip where I experienced great pain, see my post here.
+For my more recent trip where I was assaulted by a foreigner, see my post here.
 It’s an early-summer review when there’s considerable snow.
-The following narrative covers mid-summer and fall hikes.
+The following narrative covers mid-summer and fall hikes that were performed relatively close to one another.

 While working as an air traffic controller at Jackson Hole, Wyoming (more properly just Jackson, Wyoming) I was blessed with the best office views in the nation, as seen below.
 I was also blessed to have a great church family, blood-relatives nearby, an amazing, Peruvian friend, and my beloved mountains.
 I visited Darby Wind Cave in Darby Canyon a few times.

-—Notable Features: Aviation Museum, Fossil Mountain, Darby Wind/Ice Cave, Memorial Plaque
+—Notable Features: Aviation Museum, Fossil Mountain, Darby Wind/Ice Cave, Memorial Plaque, fossils

 —Total Miles: 7.52 miles (with excursions)